natviv-zz/WSD_Rationales/README.md

 Check POS tags using split to see if tagged with raionales.
 A rationale tag appears as <POS_TAG,R>

-Based on this tutorail.
+Based on this tutorial.
 Code cleaned up for latest vesions of NLTK - issues with FreqDist http://www.inf.ed.ac.uk/teaching/courses/fnlp/Tutorials/7_WSD/tutorial.html

 Running the Naive Bayes classifier